isso-comments/isso/docs/docs/quickstart.rst

 :doc:`configuration/client` for more information.
 For further website integration, see :doc:`extras/advanced-integration`.

-If you wondered how to automatically start Isso you may find a short script for various popular init/supervisor daemons here: :doc:`install`.
-Another important topic is the actual :doc:`deployment of Isso <extras/deployment>` (and every Python web application in general).
+To launch Isso automatically, check the :ref:`init-scripts` section from the installation guide.
+A different approach to deploy a web application is written here: :doc:`Deployment of Isso <extras/deployment>`.

 .. _Nginx: http://nginx.org/
 .. _CORS: https://developer.mozilla.org/en/docs/HTTP/Access_control_CORS